Analysing quantum systems with randomised measurements: Entanglement

 where the summation is performed over all subsets of $\lbrace ABCD \rbrace$ except for the full and empty set, and where $\overline{M}$ denotes the set complementary of $M$.
 Although the simple form of the latter two expressions raises hope for a generalisation to $\mathcal{M}_n$, i.e.~for an expression comparing the second-order moment of the distribution of the correlations of an $n$-qubit state with the products of all second-order moments of the marginals, such an expression remained missing.

-This concept has been experimentally demonstrated using a pair of polarisation-entangled photons created by means of spontaneous parametric down conversion~\cite{knips_multipartite_2020}.
+This concept has been experimentally demonstrated using a pair of polarisation-entangled photons created by means of spontaneous parametric down-conversion~\cite{knips_multipartite_2020}.
 The two entangled photons are sent into two separate interferometers, making both path and polarisation degree accessible~\cite{knips_multipartite_2016}.
 In this experiment, no knowledge about or direct control of the measurement directions is required.
 However, the angles of the wave plates which were required to set the measurement directions cannot be selected from a uniform distribution because this would lead to a non-uniform sampling of the local unitaries.
-Hence, to ensure a uniform distribution according to the Haar measure, i.e.~to distribute the measurement directions following a uniform sampling of the local Bloch spheres, appropriate unitary transformations have been randomly picked to then bring the wave plates to the angles corresponding to the drawn unitary transformation.
+Hence, to ensure a uniform distribution according to the Haar measure, i.e.~to distribute the measurement directions following a uniform sampling of the local Bloch spheres, appropriate unitary transformations have been randomly picked and implemented by bringing the wave plates to the angles corresponding to the drawn unitary transformation.

 Four different types of four-qubit states were experimentally studied: a triseparable state, a biseparable state, a GHZ state, and a linear cluster state.
 After applying random local transformations to each of the four qubits, projective measurements allowed to retrieve the statistics of correlation values as shown in Fig.~\ref{fig:Knips20}.